tseringz/dashboard/README.md

 # dashboard
-The odin project dashboard using grid
+The odin project dashboard using css grid